NEC LAWSUIT ATTORNEY

 Status of Similac Lawsuit

 Similac and the higher risk of NEC in preterm children are still in the early phases of litigation, according to attorneys we have spoken with.
 In locations around the country, more Similac NEC cases are being filed against Abbott.
 Our Similac infant formula lawyers are now accepting new cases from around the United States.
 These Similac cases are mostly based on negligent failure to warn and strict product responsibility allegations against Abbott.
+There is also an ongoing Similac recall in 2022 that parents of infants using formula should be aware of.

 Status of Enfamil Lawsuit